stefantaubert/tacotron2/README.md

 N.b.
 When performing Mel-Spectrogram to Audio synthesis, make sure Tacotron 2 and the Mel decoder were trained on the same mel-spectrogram representation.

+## Notes
+Size of:
+- Val: 100
+- Train: 12500
+- Test: 500

+pretrain only contains 'state_dict'
+- iteration, optimizer, learning_rate are not present